shyanta/minor-RealTimeWeb-TwitterChat/README.md

 ## Known Bugs
 -   Notifications when someone enters or leavers the room, isn't working smoothly in the different rooms.
+-   When a user leaves, and joines another room.

 ## How to install the project
 ### Create an app